Variegated Liriope Plants

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting.|

-Easy to Care for Variegated Liriope Plants for Sale Online
+Variegated Liriope Plants for Sale Online

 Variegated Liriope produces tufts of vibrant yellow striped foliage.
 Use Variegated Liriope with its arching, grass-like foliage to add color to any planting.
 Lilac flowers appear on stems as tall as the leaves.

-- Great plant for accent plantings.
+- A great plant for accent plantings.